juanmasdeu2911/RapidPay/README.md

 ### Database Setup
 1. Configure the database settings in the `appsettings.json` file.
-2. Use the SQL script included in the solution to create the necessary database tables for storing card information.
+2. Update the database by running the following command `Update-database` in the Package Manager Console
-3. Update the database by running the following command in the Package Manager Console:
+3. Use the SQL script `CreateCardNumbers.sql` included in the solution to create the necessary database tables for storing card information.

 ### Usage
 Once the project is running, you can access the Swagger UI at `https://localhost:5001/swagger` to explore and test the API endpoints.